Man1exter/WHOYA.py/README.md

-Full of functions:
+<strong> Full of functions: </strong>

 guesses who you are (female, male),

 additionally given letters are modulated by the bot and sorted

-<strong>the percentage share of a given letter in the text for the example pasted from the Internet</strong>
+the percentage share of a given letter in the text for the example pasted from the Internet